Canon 50D vs Fujifilm X10

 Studio photographers will appreciate that the Canon 50D (unlike the X10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 50D and the X10 have been discontinued, but can regularly be found used on eBay.
+Both the 50D and the X10 have been discontinued, but can regularly be found used on ebay.
 The 50D was replaced by the Canon 60D, while the X10 was followed by the Fujifilm X20.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the 50D and X10 can be found, respectively, in the Canon 50D Manual (free pdf) or the online Fujifilm X10 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 50D or the Fujifilm X10 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.